 - Certain groups of women who have had a hysterectomy

-Some women who have had a hysterectomy are still be at risk of developing abnormal cells and so should continue to have regular cervical screenings.
+Some women who have had a hysterectomy are still thought to be at risk of developing abnormal cells and so should continue to have regular cervical screenings.
 For example if your womb was removed but you still have your cervix, you should continue to go for regular screening.
-If your womb and cervix were removed to prevent or treat cancer, you may still be asked to have a regular vaginal smear (vault smear).
+If your womb and cervix were removed to prevent or treat cancer, you may still be asked to have a vaginal smear (vault smear) for a short period of follow up.

 If your womb and cervix were removed for a benign (non-cancerous) condition, such as fibroids or heavy bleeding, you do not need to have any more cervical screenings.
 In general if you do not have a cervix, then you do not need to attend a cervical screening.